AutoFormat Option in Excel

 In the above table, I have unchecked the Border format option.
 Look at all the format options border format is gone for all the formats.
 Similarly, we can check and uncheck boxes according to our wishes.

 Like how we can apply AutoFormat in excel similarly, we can remove those formatting just by the click of a button.

-Select the data then Click on AutoFormat and Select the last option
+- Step 1 – Select the data then Click on AutoFormat and Select the last option

 Things to Remember

-- By applying Auto Format in excel, we are removing all the existing formatting.
+- By applying AutoFormat in excel, we are removing all the existing formatting.
 Because it cannot recognize the existing formatting.

 - We need a bare minimum of two cells to apply AutoFormat.

 - We have a total of 16 types of formatting options under AutoFormat ranging from accounting to list, tables to reports.

 - If there are blanks in the data then AutoFormat restricts the formatting until the break is found.